 General Tso’s Chicken

-A plate of take-out General Tso’s chicken is usually made with deep fried chicken thighs and lots of sugar.
-A plate can easily set you back over 1000 calories!
-Swapping dark meat for white meat, lightly wok sauteeing in place of deep frying, and cutting out the extra sugar since hoisin is sweet enough worked out great.
+A plate of take-out General Tso’s Chicken is usually made with deep fried chicken thighs and lots of sugar.
+Just one plate can easily set you back over 1000 calories!
+Swapping dark meat for white meat, lightly wok sauteeing in place of deep frying, and cutting out the extra sugar, since hoisin is sweet enough, worked out great.
 Finally, I served this over cauliflower rice, but brown rice would also work.

 - If you like a sweeter sauce, you can add 1 tablespoon sugar in the sauce.